ESG at Mondrian

-Mondrian believes that the inclusion of ESG factors is essential in understanding risk-adjusted returns for both dedicated ESG and standard strategies.
-Mondrian’s long-term, fundamental research process has always demanded that analysts strive to consider all material risks that could influence a security or market’s valuation, including those factors rooted in environmental, social and governance concerns.
+At Mondrian, we would consider any security within a given universe if we feel it offers compelling long-term risk-adjusted returns.
+Mondrian’s long-term, fundamental research process has always demanded that analysts strive to consider all material risks that could influence a security or market’s valuation, including those factors rooted in environmental, social, and governance concerns.

 The willingness of value investors to take a position in a broad range of companies and industries – including those that typically score very poorly with regards to certain ESG characteristics – has been taken by some to mean that a value investment philosophy is incompatible with the incorporation of ESG factors.
 This needn’t be the case as demonstrated by Mondrian’s integrated approach to incorporation in our equity and fixed income strategies.
 In particular, Mondrian recognizes that climate change must be considered as a risk to the long-term future of economies and individual business, and addresses these concerns through its bottom-up analysis.